Preserved Artichoke Hearts with Spices and Thyme

 The process of preserving has a wonderful side effect, it’s so relaxing!
 I understand why my grandmother used to have a room in her cellar packed to the ceiling with preserving jars and bottles, cherries, pears and plums, German apple purée, gherkin, jams, so much that even my big family didn’t manage to eat everything that she produced.
 I imagine that she enjoyed preserving food as much as I do now, standing peacefully in her kitchen, keeping an eye on the bubbling and steaming food in the pots.
 When I’m done with cooking and have filled my culinary products into the jars and line them up on a table, I feel so satisfied and rewarded for the work I’ve done, it’s truly therapeutical!

 Artichoke hearts preserved in olive oil are great on bread sprinkled with parsley, on crostini or pizza, mixed with pasta or in a risotto.
-You could also fry them together with your omelet, mix them into a Mediterranean salad or enjoy them pure on an summery antipasti platter.
+You could also fry them together with your omelet, mix them into a Mediterranean salad or enjoy them pure on a summery antipasti platter.

 Preserved Artichokes Hearts